rm720/comp1100-assignment3/README.md

 just end up wasting your time and becoming frustrated.

 For this assignment, GHC is set to be a bit more pedantic than the previous two assignments.
-It will treat all warning as errors, and you'll only be able to write "Safe" Haskell.
+It will treat all warnings as errors, and you'll only be able to write "Safe" Haskell.
 Assuming that you're writing good code, you shouldn't notice this at all, apart from that if you try to use `trace` and similar from `Debug.Trace` your code will fail to compile.